 Our office partners with organizations that increase investor confidence through financial education.
 Thus, investor education in our office is achieved through a variety of means:

-- We contribute to the Kansas Council on Economic Education (KCEE) in support of the Stock Market Game.
+- We contribute to the Kansas Council for Economic Education (KCEE) in support of the Stock Market Game.
 The Stock Market Game has been offered in Kansas since 1977.
-Last year through the agency’s involvement with KCEE, over 10,000 Kansas students were able to compete in the game, learning about the stock market, navigating real-life investment scenarios, and through simulation, purchase and sell stock in real-time.
+Through the agency’s involvement with KCEE, over 10,000 Kansas students have been able to compete in the game, learn about the stock market, navigate real-life investment scenarios, and through simulation, purchase and sell stock in real-time.